 - Removable egg-shell sit pad which serves as a multi-purpose, back pad

-Revamped since the last version, the new Mariposa suspension uses the same internal aluminum stay to add stiffness to the pack and help transfer more pack weight to your hips.
-The frame stay is optional and can be removed to save weight, but it only weighs a few ounces and most hikers keep it in the pack.
+The new 2016 Mariposa suspension uses the same internal aluminum tubing as the 2015 model to add stiffness to the pack and help transfer more pack weight to your hips.
+While it is optional and can be removed to save weight, most hikers keep it in the pack.
 If necessary, it can be easily bent to fit your back better and adapt to your posture.

-The shoulder pads on the 2015 Mariposa are now pre-curved for greater comfort to fit women and people with narrower shoulders and/or breasts.
-Extra padding has been added to the inside of the shoulder pads and hip belt providing a cushier feel than previously, but it’s non-absorbent and won’t retain any noticeable moisture in rain.
+The shoulder pads on the Mariposa are pre-curved for greater comfort to fit women and people with narrower shoulders and/or breasts.
+Softer padding has been added to the inside of the shoulder pads and hip belt providing a cushier feel than previously.

 You can achieve an even cushier fit by replacing the closed cell foam pad that slides into the sit pad pocket on the back of the Mariposa with an Air Beam Pack Frame, also sold by Gossamer Gear, or replace it with a third party pad.
-However, the closed cell foam sit pad that comes with Mariposa has many uses – see the Gossamer Gear SitLight Sit Pad. for examples.
+However, the closed cell foam sit pad that comes with Mariposa has many uses – see the Gossamer Gear SitLight Camp Seat.

 The Mariposa also includes load lifters which I consider a must-have on higher volume backpacks.
 Without load lifters, a heavily loaded backpack has the tendency to pull you backwards and off-balance.
 Load lifters help counter the backwards tilt of a heavy pack, bringing it closer to your back, and shifting more of the weight onto your hips.